- Statistical programming

 A hierarchical Bayesian model was used to analyze the seasonal temperature and precipitation projections over the PRUDENCE regions of the CH2018 multi-model ensemble (RCP8.5).
 The implementation of this model expands the work done by Kerkhoff (2014), Tay (2016), and Künsch (2017) by evaluating both temperature and precipitation variables for every region-season combination.

 Posterior distributions for the parameters associated with bias assumption coefficients, climatological means, inter-annual variability, and additive bias were estimated.
-Similarly, climate change estimates were calculated, for five different time horizons, with respect to 1995.
+Similarly, for five different time horizons, climate change estimates were calculated with respect to 1995.
 A generalized variation pattern was found for temperature along all the region-season combinations analyzed, while season-dependent and region-dependent patterns were identified for precipitation.

 Report on hydrology and sediments for the Costa Rican river basins draining directly to the San Juan River (2013-2015)

 Conceptualizing, planning, and conducting hydrological and sedimentological studies in the San Juan river basin to determine the average liquid and solid discharge regimes.
-Building a sediment-budged for the main basin system using the Universal Soil Loss Equation (USLE).
+Building a sediment-budged for the primary basin system using the Universal Soil Loss Equation (USLE).
 Analyzing +60.000 storms, 2350 sediment samples, and +60 years of hydrological data.

 Methodology for the determination of adaptive flow (2014)